-Pandas profiling provides various analysis like type, unique values, missing values, quantiles, central tendencies, and measures of dispersion, sum, skewness, frequent values, histograms, and correlation between variables, count, heat map visualisation and other univariate analysis.
-Not only a rich analysis report can be generated by fewer lines of code, pandas profiling also gives suitable warnings like missing values, cardinality, zero values etc. which can be leveraged for the machine learning tasks.
+Pandas profiling provides various analyses like type, unique values, missing values, quantiles, central tendencies, and measures of dispersion, sum, skewness, frequent values, histograms, and correlation between variables, count, heat map visualization, and other univariate analysis.
+Fewer lines of code can generate a rich analysis report.
+Still, pandas profiling also gives suitable warnings like missing values, cardinality, zero values, etc., which can be leveraged for machine learning tasks.

 3. Predictive Modeling (Applied stats + ML)

-In this section, we deal with predicting the future data, otherwise known as Predictive Modelling and the Python packages that play a role in it.
-Predictive modelling is broadly classified into 4 categories -Regression, Classification, Forecasting and Segmentation and sometimes a mixed problem.
-Python has strong libraries – Scikit Learn, statsmodels, Tensorflow etc. – that can effectively deal with the above problems.
+This section deals with predicting future data, otherwise known as Predictive Modelling, and the Python packages that play a role in it.
+Predictive modeling is broadly classified into 4 categories -Regression, Classification, Forecasting, segmentation, and sometimes a mixed problem.
+Python has strong libraries – Scikit Learn, statsmodels, Tensorflow, etc. – that can effectively deal with the above problems.

-StatsModels provides classes and functions for the implementation and estimation of various statistical models for the four processes and conducting statistical tests.
-Built on top of NumPy and SciPy, it can perform Linear Regression, Generalized Linear Models and Generalized Estimating Equations.
+StatsModels provides classes and functions for implementing and estimating various statistical models for the four processes and conducting statistical tests.
+Built on top of NumPy and SciPy, it can perform Linear Regression, Generalized Linear Models, and Generalized Estimating Equations.
 It also provides graphs by making use of the MATPLOTLIB package.

-StatsModels supports specifying inputs to their functions using R-style formulas and return R style outputs, along with extensive compatability and outputs for pandas DataFrames.
-In a sense, it is much easier for an existing R user to switch into Python.
-It is easy to create models, its implementation is trouble free with just a few lines of code and most important, it presents the output in a manner that is easier to read and understand.
+StatsModels supports specifying inputs to their functions using R-style formulas and return R style outputs, along with extensive compatibility and outputs for pandas DataFrames.
+In a sense, it is much easier for an existing R user to switch to Python.
+It is easy to create models; its implementation is trouble-free with just a few lines of code, and most important, it presents the output in a manner that is easier to read and understand.

-Scikit-learn not only has numerous features, but also it focuses on production level concerns such as code quality, collaboration, documentation and performance.
+Scikit-learn has numerous features and focuses on production level concerns such as code quality, collaboration, documentation, and performance.
 Some of the models provided by scikit-learn include but are not limited to: